HMNZS Wellington (F69): Operational history

-In 1988, Wellington accompanied HMNZ Ships Canterbury, and to Sydney, Australia to participate in the Bicentennial Salute to mark the 200th Anniversary of the settlement of Europeans in that country.
+In 1988, Wellington accompanied HMNZ ships Canterbury, and to Sydney, Australia to participate in the Bicentennial Salute to mark the 200th anniversary of the settlement of Europeans in that country.
 Vessels from the navies of Australia, Britain, France, Greece, India, Italy, Japan, Malaysia, the Netherlands, New Zealand, Pakistan, Papua New Guinea, Solomon Islands, United States and Vanuatu were represented.

-In 1994, Wellington contributed to the international Peace Keeping initiative in Bougainville along with Canterbury.
+In 1994, Wellington contributed to the international peacekeeping initiative in Bougainville along with Canterbury.

 In 1995/1996, Wellington deployed to the Persian Gulf on the first of the RNZN deployments supporting the MIF (Multinational Interception Force) enforcing UN sanctions on Iraqi trade through the Gulf.
 Wellington successfully detained a number of vessels exporting dates from and attempting to import prohibited cargoes to Iraq.
 The frigate attended peace talks at Bougainville in July and August 1990.
 On 23 February 2017, it was announced by NZDF that the New Zealand Operations Service Medal (NZOSM) had been awarded to personnel who were in Bougainville for the Operation BIGTALK peace talks.